 The HOA's annual operating budget is designed to pay for the ongoing costs of running the Association, including landscaping, snow removal, and response to Members' needs.
 The Reserve Fund is maintained in a separate account from the operating expenses.
 The Reserve Fund is a savings account the HOA builds up to pay for major foreseeable maintenance and repairs of existing HOA facilities.
 For our HOA, major foreseeable expenses will include repair and replacement of asphalt and concrete aprons in our alleys and woonerfs, concrete sidewalks in our open spaces, and mailbox stations (we have 72!).
 Without a Reserve Fund, when an HOA faces the need for a major repair, it may be forced to levy a Special Assessment.
 Our HOA makes annual contributions to our Reserve Fund to avoid the need for Special Assessments in the future.

 All of this information is available to Members of the Valley West Homeowners Association; that is, owners of property in Valley West and The Lakes.
-You will find these documents in the "Shared Documents" section of your Appfolio account.
-Please contact Legacy Properties to activate your account on Appfolio.
+You will find current documents in the "Shared Documents" section of your AppFolio account.
+Please contact Legacy Properties to activate your account on AppFolio.
+In addition, an archive of records through 2023 can be found on the Member Information page.

 Yes.
 However, by intention, this is not an “easy” process.
 A change to the Covenants requires agreement from a supermajority (70%) of voting members.
 You can read about the process at Article XI, Section 7 of the Valley West Covenants, posted at the Documents page.
 If you (as an HOA member) want to propose an amendment to the Covenants, please Contact Us to discuss the process.